-Between Thursday (December 25) and Sunday (December 28) Zoar Chapel in Lower Dicker and Holy Trinity Church in Upper Dicker were entered by thieves, police said.
+Between December 25 and December 28, Zoar Chapel in Lower Dicker and Holy Trinity Church in Upper Dicker were entered by thieves.

-The Zoar Chapel, off the A22, was broken into at some point after the Christmas Day service finished at 11.30am on Thursday and before 9.20am on Sunday December 28, police said.
+The Zoar Chapel, off the A22, was broken into at some point after the Christmas Day service finished at 11.30am on Thursday and before 9.20am on Sunday, December 28.

-Among the items stolen were two silver Communion sets, silver plates, cups and decanters and a pewter cup.
+Among the items stolen were two silver Communion sets (one pictured), silver plates, cups and decanters and a pewter cup.

-Thieves also broke into The Plough pub in Upper Dicker between 10.30pm on Saturday (December 27) and 8am the next day.
-They stole two bottles of Champagne and £250 in cash, police said.
+Thieves also broke into The Plough pub in Upper Dicker between 10.30pm on Saturday, December 27 and 8am the next day.
+They stole two bottles of Champagne and £250 in cash.